arthur-adriansens/Tetrizz/README.md

   - Improve the styling, as it's not the most visually appealing at the moment :).
   - Investigate the issue where a full column is filled unexpectedly after playing for a while.
 Check the test function for more details.
+  - Remaking the bakcend with Bun instead of Node.